Abdelaâli Hadi: Early life

-Abdelaâli was born in 1962 to a modest family in Taroudant.
+Abdelaâli ben Brahim ben M'Barek Hadi was born in 1962 to a modest family in Taroudant.
+His parents immigrated from the village of Ait Hadi, his father was a bread baker.
 He dropped out of school at age 11.
-After his mother's death, he moved to Bensergaou, near Agadir.
+After his mother's death, he moved to the Bensergao district of Agadir where he worked as a night watchman.
 Hadi was the victim of gang-rape by a group of street thugs at age 14.
 He moved back to Taroudant at age 16.

 Discovery of bodies

-On August 20, 2004, local residents stumbled upon human remains including multiple skeletons and eight skulls scattered throughout the Taroudant valley.
+On August 20, 2004, local residents stumbled upon human remains including multiple skeletons and eight skulls, scattered throughout the Taroudant valley.
 They immediately contacted the police to report their findings.
 The discovery was widely covered by the national media.
 An autopsy report commissioned by the Agadir Court of Appeals, conducted by Saïd Louahlia, determined that the victims were adolescents between the ages of 13 and 16 and had died at least six months prior to the discovery.
 The report also stated that the bodies had been exhumed and then subsequently placed in the Taroudant Valley.
 Upon investigating, the authorities found that the bodies were transported to the valley on the night of August 19th.
 DNA collected from soil samples at the crime scene was matched to the parents of three of the deceased children, thus identifying them.
 When questioned, each of the parents stated that their child had worked at a road station in Taroudant, leading to heavy police surveillance and a search for the perpetrator in the area surrounding the station.

 Capture

 Investigators discovered a piece of paper next to a collection of skulls that contained a poem with the date "12 October, Week 41, Adidas 55, Hadi 2303, Adidas 5" (12 أكتوبر، الأسبوع 41، أديداس 55، الحاضي 2303، أديداس 5).
 The paper was sent to a laboratory in Casablanca for analysis, to no avail.
 The investigators then shifted their focus to searching for any leads related to the name "Hadi" and after consulting a police database, found Najib Hadi, an employee at a nearby road station.
 When questioned, Najib revealed that he had a brother, Abdelaâli, who also worked at the station and lived in the Mahatta neighborhood of Taroudant.
-On August 7, 2004, police officers accompanied by Najib, went to Abdelaâli's house and were surprised when he opened the door and greeted them by saying "I have been waiting for you to save me from my torture.
+On August 7, 2004, police officers accompanied by Najib, went to Abdelaâli's house and were surprised when he opened the door and greeted them by saying, "I have been waiting for you to save me from my torture.
 I have been suffering day and night.
 I want to sleep and heal."
 When asked if he was the child murderer, he admitted that he was and was taken into custody.
 During his police interrogation, he confessed to every crime and provided the names of every victim.
 He also revealed that he had a 9th victim.
 The police concluded that his motive was to seek vengeance towards society following his gang-rape and that he also had pedophilia.